 New Scottish legislation for Fire and Smoke alarms – are you compliant?

-You must comply to the new legislation by February 2021.
+All homes in Scotland are required to meet the new legislation by February 2022*.

 This legislative change to the Tolerable Standard has come as a direct result of recent fire tragedies and covers all homes, both in the private and social housing sectors.

 Fire and Smoke alarms must be interlinked and this can be achieved via traditional cabling methods or wireless.
 This new legislation also requires a Carbon Monoxide detector to be installed where there is a fuel-burning appliance (such as boilers, fires, heaters and stoves) or where there is a flue.
 Homeowners and landlords must comply to the new Scottish legislation by February 2022.

 All homes in Scotland will be covered by the new legislation, as it is important that all homes should be safe for occupants regardless of tenure.
 It will be the property owner’s responsibility to meet the new standard, however, the legal duty to enforce the standard rests with local authorities.
 Where owners are unable to meet the standard, it is not a criminal offence.